frequency-chain/frequency/README.md

 1. Relay chain is running on port [`9944`](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) and [`9945`](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9945#/explorer) for alice and bob respectively.

+1. Register a new parachain slot (parachain id) for MRC:

+    ```bash
+    ./scripts/init.sh register-mrc
+    ```

+1. Note: if parachain was previously registered on a running relay chain and no new registration is required, then, you can skip the above step.

 1. Start mrc as parachain: This step will generate genesis/wasm and onboard the parachain.
 If new pallets or runtime code changes have been made to mrc, then developer have to generate chain specs again.
 Refer to [generation spec file](#generating-a-new-spec-file) for more details.

-1. Note: assumption is that relay chain is running from step one above and para id 2000 is registered on relay.
+1. Note: assumption is that relay chain is running and para id 2000 is registered on relay.
+If parachain id is not 2000, update the local chain [spec](#generating-a-new-spec-file) with registered parachain id.

     ```bash
     ./scripts/init.sh start-mrc